I did it! I’m a graduate of Rouxbe’s Plant-Based Professional Certification Course!

 Micro-Wedge Salad with Maitake Bacon, Toasted Walnut and Vegan Ranch

-If you were around in the 80s, you probably ate a wedge salad or two, which was a big hunk of iceberg lettuce with bacon, eggs, sometimes walnuts and some kind of creamy dressing.
-This is a mini, veganized version of that concept, but here I’ve used a raw Brussels sprout leaf, then layered it with smoky and salty maitake bacon, toasted walnut pieces, some softened shallot rings and vegan ranch made from Vegenaise, parsley, vegan Worcestershire, agave, garlic powder and a little black pepper, then topped with a microgreen.
+If you were around in the 80s, you probably ate a wedge salad or two.
+This was basically a big hunk of iceberg lettuce with bacon, eggs, sometimes walnuts and some kind of creamy dressing.
+This is a mini, veganized version of that concept.

 Sweet Watermelon Radishes on Toasted Rounds with Vegan Feta and Balsamic Reduction

-One of my favorite recipes from Rouxbe is Chad Sarno’s raw, cultured cheese, which is a raw nut base (in this case, macadamia nuts) which are blended with probiotic powder and cultured overnight to develop a rich, cheesy flavor by the next day.
 Once this cheese was cultured, I added enough salt until it resembled a crumbly dry feta cheese.
-A dot of this was placed between the round and radish to help them stick, then I added a touch of a balsamic reduction and layered again with more cheese and topped with fresh basil and black sesame seeds.
+A dot of this was placed between the round and radish to help them stick.
+I then added a touch of a balsamic reduction and layered again with more cheese.
+Fresh basil and black sesame seeds were used to top it off.

 Vegan Scallop (King Oyster Mushroom) with Amaranth Caviar

-I adore vegan scallops and wanted to use them here because they are so pretty and have a nice texture.
-After slicing them and giving them a soak in some warm water, I scored them on the top and seared them in a screaming hot stainless steel pan.
-To make the amaranth caviar, I boiled the amaranth grain in beet juice until al dente, and added in some balsamic, soy sauce and thyme in at the end.
-Once cooled, I placed into the refrigerator to chill and to allow the beet color to really penetrate the grain overnight.
+I adore vegan scallops (king oyster mushroom stems) and wanted to use them here because they have such a nice texture.
+After slicing them and giving them a soak in some warm water, I scored them on the top.
+To develop some color around the edges, I seared them in a screaming hot stainless steel pan.

 Vegan Negimaki